pierrediedhiou/cybersecurity-journey/glossary.md

 remote service, used for pivoting into internal networks
 - **Privilege Escalation** — The process of gaining higher access than originally permitted.
 In Meterpreter: getsystem
+- **Path** — The part of a URL that points to a specific file or page on the web server (ex: /about/team)
+## Q
+- **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
+Can be exploited for injection attacks if not validated
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely